I have been looking for a fast wide-field astrophotography setup for fullframe DSLR imaging, as well as ASI CMOS imaging.

 Actually, within a reasonabe price range there are not that many telescopes available on the market.
 I had some satisfying results with the TecnoSky 70AG telescope a few weeks back.
 There is another alternative, with assumably very good image quality: the Esprit 80 F5 at a focal lenght of 400mm.
 And then you have this new model of the Sharpstar 61EDPH, the 76mm model.

 Reasons to prefer the Sharpstar above the TecnoSky were the slightly shorter focal length, closer to my target, and the slightly faster F-ratio.
 I could test a specimen of the TecnoSky, and would be happy owning that instrument.
 However there is room for slight improvements in the corners of full frame image.
 These are by no means defects that would rule out using such an instrument, as a slight crop would solve everything.
 For APS or any format slightly smaller then full frame it does not matter at all.
+As I have now more images with the 76EDPH, also there star images are not pinpoint into the very corners.
+So it’s by no means perfection.
+That’s also not what I exxpected.
+The TecnoSky has a bit of a blue fringing in the corners, with the 76EDPH it’s more on star shap.
+Color is not an issue.

 I ordered the telescope with Teleskop Service (Germany) on Monday and on Friday the instrument arrived.